MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-overview.md

 # What are Power BI template apps?

-Power BI template apps are a new capability that enables Power BI partners to build Power BI apps with little or no coding, and deploy them to any Power BI customer.
+The new Power BI *template apps* enable Power BI partners to build Power BI apps with little or no coding, and deploy them to any Power BI customer.
 This article contains step-by-step instructions to create a Power BI template app.

 If you can create Power BI reports and dashboards, you can become a *template app builder* who builds and packages analytical content into an *app*.
 You can then deploy your app to other Power BI tenants through any available platform, such as AppSource, or by using it in your own web service.
 As a builder you can create a protected analytics package for distribution.